computefoundation/home/README.md

 </div>
 <br><br><br>

-The Compute Foundation is an organization conglomerating common programming solutions in open source.
+The Compute Foundation is an organization conglomerating common low-level solutions in open source programming.

-Its goal is to provide complex solutions that at least 60% of programmers use.
+Overall, it's goal is to provide solutions that at least 60% of programmers use.

-All solutions also follow standrad guidelines for formatting which exist in the Wiki of each member repository.
+All solutions also follow standrad guidelines for formatting.
+Each guideline exists in the Wiki of each member repository.

 # Members